 |Un-neutered Males can be aggressive||Females in heat become noisy/defensive|

 Difference Between Male and Female Siamese Cats Behavior?

-Female cats that are un-spayed will tend to show erratic behaviour when in heat.
-They will become moody, defensive and will try to escape home to find a suitable mate.
+Female cats that are un-spayed will tend to show erratic behavior when in heat.
+They will become moody, and defensive and will try to escape home to find a suitable mate.
 Female Siamese cats also go through a rollercoaster of emotions at times they will show affection and love which will turn to anger and aggression with excessive vocalizations.

 How does Spaying or Neutering Affect a Siamese Cats Behaviour?

 Siamese male cats become friendlier and more social after being neutered.
 This is due to the decrease of testosterone in their bodies.
-Once this hormone decreases you will see significant changes in the cat’s behaviour and appearance.
+Once this hormone decreases you will see significant changes in the cat’s behavior and appearance.
 Such as: